jiayng01/op-tic-tac-toe/README.md

 _Figure 4: Next move taken = [0, 2]_

 To prioritize winning moves that occur earlier in the game, each line that has 3 of the same symbols will have a `weight` proportional to the number of possible moves remaining (i.e. inversely proportional to the number of turns that have been taken) attached — `weight * 100` for the bot and `weight * -100` for the opponent.

+## To-do

+- [ ] Allow players to enter their preferred player name
+- [ ] Add an option to play for multiple rounds

 ## References